 In rare cases, opioid withdrawal may be associated with certain medical complications, such as dehydration and electrolyte disturbances in people who experience severe gastrointestinal symptoms.
 Additionally, people with pre-existing cardiac disease could experience a worsening of their heart issues as a result of an increased heartbeat or high blood pressure.10

-- Buprenorphine, a partial opioid agonist, can help to manage opioid withdrawal symptoms and reduce cravings.
+- Buprenorphine—a partial opioid agonist which can help to manage opioid withdrawal symptoms and reduce cravings.

-- Methadone is a long-acting full opioid agonist.
-As with buprenorphine, methadone can help to reduce withdrawal symptoms and control cravings for tramadol.
+- Methadone—a long-acting full opioid agonist.
+Like buprenorphine, methadone can help to reduce withdrawal symptoms and control cravings for tramadol.

-- Cognitive-behavioral therapy (CBT): used to help identify and change problematic behavior patterns by learning and applying new skillsets, like developing more positive coping strategies and better avoiding relapse triggers.12
+- Cognitive behavioral therapy (CBT): used to help identify and change problematic behavior patterns through learning and applying new skillsets, like developing more positive coping strategies and avoiding relapse triggers.12

 - Motivational enhancement: a commonly used approach that uses motivational interviewing techniques that help people overcome any hesitance they may have to better engage with treatment efforts.
 Some programs use motivational enhancement with CBT.13